kailash-manasarovar/statement/docs/timeline/2023/april.md

 - I knew the trumpet teacher was looking at my tweets, even though he had blocked me.
 - I was able to see the `@jctot19` tweets on another browser where I was not logged in on my account.
-- I was unaware that many, many people were observing my every move online and knew.
+- I was unaware that many, many people were observing my every move online.
 I thought it was just him who was looking.
 - It's not clear why I wasn't more suspicious about this.
 - Perhaps it was because a weird sort of communication had started up between my account `@1frgvn` and `@jctot19`, an exchange of symbolic romantic messages via tweets, but nothing was ever said directly or in person.
 - I continued to feel sexually aroused, even on the days I never left the house.
 I tweeted many things to that affect, most of which I deleted on June 12th when I found out I was being stalked by a great many Twitter accounts.